Gradient-Based Optimization on G\"odel Logic as Discrete Local Search: Background and notation

-\godel logic generalises classical logic by allowing truth values to be real numbers in $[0, 1]$, where $0$ represents false, $1$ represents true, and intermediate values are partially true.
-It is a fuzzy logic based on \textit{t}-norms and \textit{t}-conorms, which are associative and commutative operations that generalise conjunction and disjunction to continuous values \cite{klement2013triangular}.
-Specifically, the \godel logic interprets conjunction, disjunction and negation as $\min$, $\max$ and $1 - x$ respectively.
-The $\min$ and $\max$ are the only \emph{idempotent} fuzzy operators: they satisfy $\min(x, x) = x$ and $\max(x, x) = x$ for all $x\in[0, 1]$.
-Furthermore, the minimum and maximum is the only pair of fuzzy operators that is \emph{distributive}: $\min(x, \max(y, z)) = \max(\min(x, y), \min(x, z))$ \cite{klement2013triangular}.

-In the remainder, we adopt truth values of formulas over the real number space $\mathbb{R}$ instead of the interval $[0,1]$.
-Specifically, we consider logits in $\mathbb{R}$, that is, the outputs of a neural network before applying the sigmoid function (see Appendix~\ref{appendix:proof-preactivations} for more details).
+We consider two semantics: classical (Boolean) logic and \godel logic.
+In classical logic, formulas are assigned binary truth values in $\{-1, 1\}$~\footnote{Without loss of generality, we use $1$ and $-1$ as \textit{true} and \textit{false}, respectively}. \godel logic generalises classical logic by allowing truth values to be real numbers in the range $[0, 1]$, where $0$ represents false, $1$ represents true.
+In the remainder, we adopt truth values of formulas over the real number space $\mathbb{R}$ instead of $[0,1]$~\footnote{We consider logits in $\mathbb{R}$, that is, the outputs of a neural network before applying the sigmoid function.
+More details in the Supplementary Materials.}.

-Formally, an interpretation $\godelint$ in \godel logic defines a truth value in $\mathbb{R}$ for each propositional variable $p\in \propositions$ and computes the truth value of each formula $\varphi$ recursively as:
+An interpretation is a function that maps formulas in truth values and is defined recursively as: